Types of Evaluations in Instructional Design

 Misanchuk's defining terms basically puts all the water in a container for accurate measurements while the typical organization estimates the volume of water running in a stream.

 Thus if you are a vendor, researcher, or need highly accurate measurements you will probably define the two evaluations in the same manner as Misanchuk.
-If you need to push the training/learning out faster and are not all that worried about highly accurate measurements, then you define it closer to how most organizations do and Saettler does with the CTW example.
+If you need to push the training/learning out faster and are not all that worried about highly accurate measurements, then you define it closer to how most organizations do and how Saettler describes the CTW example.

-Rossett, Allison & Sheldon, Kendra (2001).
+Rossett, A., Sheldon, K. (2001).
 Beyond the Podium: Delivering Training and Performance to a Digital World.
 San Francisco: Jossey-Bass/Pfeiffer

-Saettler, Paul (1990).
-The Evolution of American Educational Technology.
-Englewood, Colorado: Libraries Unlimited, Inc., p.
-350.
+Saettler, P. (1990).
+The Evolution of American Educational Technology. p350.
+Englewood, Colorado: Libraries Unlimited, Inc.

 Go to the next section: Kirkpatrick's Four Levels of Evaluation